stan-dev/design-docs/designs/0035-pre-model-gqs.md

-The latent data block takes a posterior draw for `sigma_alpha` and `mu_alpha` conditioned on `alpha`, then HMC/NUTS is only used to update the low-level paramters `alpha` based on the likelihood and prior as defined in the model block.
+The latent data block takes a posterior draw for `sigma_alpha` and `mu_alpha` conditioned on `alpha`, then HMC/NUTS is only used to update the low-level parameters `alpha` based on the likelihood and prior as defined in the model block.

 ## Cut and injected randomness